robotology/robotology-superbuild/README.md

 ### Configuration
 `$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/codyco` must be appended to the `YARP_DATA_DIRS` enviromental variable.
 If you are using Linux or macOS, the `$ROBOTOLOGY_SUPERBUILD_INSTALL_PREFIX/share/robotology-superbuild/setup.sh` script will append the necessary path to `YARP_DATA_DIRS`.

+## IHMC
+This profile is enabled by the `ROBOTOLOGY_ENABLE_IHMC` CMake option.

+### Configuration
+The package depends on [Asio](https://think-async.com/).
+If you are using Linux you can install Asio by typing `sudo apt-get install libasio-dev`.
+See the package [documentation](https://github.com/robotology-playground/ihmc-ors-yarp#regenerate-the-idl-messages) if you need to regenerate the `idl messages`.

 Dependencies-specific documentation